 This Memorandum for Record (MFR) constitutes the basis of jurisdiction for a Corps AJD as defined in 33 CFR §331.2.
-For the purposes of this AJD, we have relied on Section 10 of the Rivers and Harbors Act of 1899 (RHA),5 the 2023 Rule as amended,
+For the purposes of this AJD, we have relied on Section 10 of the Rivers and Harbors Act of 1899 (RHA),5 the 2023 Rule as amended, as well as other applicable guidance, relevant case law, and longstanding practice in evaluating jurisdiction.

-1 While the Revised Definition of "Waters of the United States"; Conforming had no effect on some categories of waters covered under the CWA, and no effect on any waters covered under RHA, all categories are included in this Memorandum for Record for efficiency.
+1While the Revised Definition of "Waters of the United States"; Conforming had no effect on some categories of waters covered under the CWA, and no effect on any waters covered under RHA, all categories are included in this Memorandum for Record for efficiency.